Double-Adversarial Activation Anomaly Detection: Adversarial Autoencoders are Anomaly Generators: Introduction

-GANs comprise a generator and a discriminator network, where the former tries to generate samples that align with the training samples.
-This principle is useful to AD.
-In research, the generator was used to either generate new normal samples based on known normal ones, e.g. in DOPING \cite{lim_doping_2018}, or to generate new anomalous samples using known anomalies \cite{salem_anomaly_2018}.
-To further improve AD, in this paper, we generate anomalous samples from normal samples only. \SAD{} is an unsupervised method, thus does not have access to anomalous samples.
-There is prior work on generating corner cases of the normal data \cite{bhatia_exgan_2020}, or generating anomalies in behavioural patterns \cite{zheng_one-class_2019}.
-In \SAD{}, we aim for a general end-to-end AD framework applicable to several use cases.
-We generate anomalous samples from normal samples only.
+\paragraph{Anomaly Detection based on Synthetic Anomalies} We generate anomalous samples from normal samples only, sometimes referred to ``negative sampling'' or ``synthetic anomalies''.
+For some data types, e.g. images, simple counterexamples may be found by geometric transformations \cite{golan_deep_2018} or out-of-distribution data \cite{hendrycks_deep_2019}.
+On tabular data, linear transformations \cite{bergman_classification-based_2020} are useful to generate counterexamples.
+These manual transformations need careful adaptation to the respective data.
+In contrast, we designed \SAD{} as a data-driven method applicable to several use cases at once.
+We do so by sampling synthetic anomalies from the latent space of AAEs.
+Sipple \cite{sipple_interpretable_2020} and Somepalli~et~al. \cite{somepalli_unsupervised_2021} have shown that some regions may be useful to generate synthetic anomalies.
+In \SAD{}, we improve on this manual analysis with a generative model, which automatically decides which regions are useful to improve the AD performance.
+Our adversarial goals refine the synthetic anomalies while the anomaly detector learns to distinguish them from normal samples, thus improving the generator and detector at once.
 FenceGAN \cite{ngo_fence_2019} is the closest to our method.
 Here, the authors generate samples at the boundary of normal instances.
-Thus, the discriminator distinguishes between samples inside and outside the training data, acting as AD method.
-Finding samples at the boundary requires parameter tuning on the respective data set, which results in additional detection hyperparameters in their work.
-This requires a significant data overhead as both, normal and anomalous samples are needed to evaluate suitable parameters.
-Moreover, the data might contain multiple separate notions of normal, where it is hard to find a common border.
-In contrast, we introduce \SAD{} as a purely data-driven AD method working in a variety of applications without further adaptations.
-In summary, we make the following contributions:
+Finding samples at the boundary implies a significant data overhead as both, normal and anomalous samples are needed to evaluate suitable parameters.
+Moreover, the data might contain multiple separate notions of normal, where it is hard to find a common border \cite{diakonikolas_complexity_2020}.
+We introduce \SAD{} as a data-driven AD method working in a variety of applications without further adaptations.